Iridovirus: Taxonomy

 Former species Invertebrate iridescent virus 1 (IIV-1) has been removed from Iridovirus.
 Its current status is a tentative member of Chloriridovirus.

 Structure

 Viruses in Iridovirus are enveloped, with icosahedral and polyhedral geometries, and T=147 symmetry.
 Their diameter is around 185 nm.
 Genomes are linear, around 213 kb in length.
 The genome codes for 211 proteins.

-Lifecycle
+Life cycle

 Viral replication is nucleocytoplasmic.
 Entry into the host cell is achieved by attachment of the viral proteins to host receptors, which mediates endocytosis.
 Replication follows the DNA strand displacement model.
 DNA-templated transcription is the method of transcription.
 Invertebrates serve as their natural hosts.